Bracero Program: Effects

 Delores Huerta.
 The image was taken in 2012 at the unveiling of Cesar E. Chavez Memorial Auditorium in Washington, DC.

-A 1980 Congressional Research Service report found that the Bracero Program was "instrumental" in significantly reducing illegal immigration by the mid-1950s.
-The end of the program saw a rise in Mexican legal immigration between 1963 and 1972, as many Mexican men who had already lived in the United States chose to return, bringing along their families.
+A 1980 Congressional Research Service report found that the Bracero Program responded to US farmers' previous needs for temporary workers and was "instrumental" in significantly reducing illegal immigration by the mid-1950s.
+The end of the program saw a rise in Mexican immigration between 1963 and 1972, as many Mexican men who had already lived in the United States chose to return, bringing along their families.
 The dissolution of the Bracero program also saw a rise in undocumented immigration, with American growers hired increasing numbers of undocumented migrants.
 The Immigration Reform and Control Act was passed in 1986 to address the hiring of undocumented migrants by American employers.

-Operation Wetback, executed in order to address concerns over illegal immigration while the Bracero program brought in unprecedented numbers of Mexican migrants, continues to have relevance nearly 75 years later, as Donald Trump cited it as an example of what he would do should he win the presidency during his 2016 presidential run.
-After its completion, Operation Wetback was hailed as having brought illegal immigration under control, but in reality, it was largely unsuccessful in stemming illegal immigration.
+Operation Wetback was a short-lived operation used military-style tactics to remove undocumented Mexican immigrants from the United States in 1954.
+Donald Trump cited it as an example of what he would do should he win the presidency during his 2016 presidential run.
+After its completion, Operation Wetback was hailed as having brought unauthorized immigration under control, including the deportation of over one million persons, mostly Mexican nationals.

 The aftermath of the Bracero Program's effect on labor conditions for agricultural workers continues to be debated.
 On one hand, the end of the program allowed workers to unionize and facilitated victories made by labor organizations and other individuals.
 A key victory for these former braceros was the abolition of the short-handed hoe, el cortito, spurred by the efforts of American lawyer Maurice Jordan.
 Jordan was successfully able to win a case against California growers, claiming that the tool did not increase crop yield and caused several health issues for workers.

 Some consider the H-2A visa program to be a repeat of the abuses of the Bracero Program where workers report dangerous conditions.
 For example, a blueberry farm worker in Washington died in August 2017 for reported 12-hour shifts under hot conditions to meet production quotas.